Last updated on July 22nd, 2022 at 01:02 am

 The Landscape of Corfu – Geophysical Map of Corfu

 See on this small Corfu map the landscape of Corfu, the mountainous, and the flat areas.
 Obviously, the light brown areas are the hights.

 Corfu is the seventh-largest island in Greece with a size of 146,500 acres, an island with enormous cultural wealth and unique natural beauty.

 The wonderful landscape is green and perhaps it is the greenest and most fertile part of Greece.

 The natural beauties of Corfu have attracted thousands of visitors for many decades.

-Tourists visit both the beautiful villages of Corfu with the idyllic beaches, the green hills, and charming landscapes as well as the old town of Corfu with the Venetian influences.
+Tourists visit both the beautiful villages of Corfu with the idyllic beaches, green hills, and charming landscapes as well as the old town of Corfu with the Venetian influences.